-imports (dll\regexp, function\regexp) New in version 3.8.0.
+imports (dll\regexp, function\regexp)

 Function returning the number of functions from the PE imports where a function name matches function\regexp and a DLL name matches dll\regexp.
 Both dll\regexp and function\regexp are case sensitive unless you use the "/i" modifier in the regexp, as shown in the example below.